-When acting as medical experts, the College expects that physicians will provide objective and impartial opinions on matters that fall within their scope of expertise.
+- When acting as medical experts, physicians must provide objective and impartial opinions on matters that fall within their scope of expertise

 Obligation to Act as a Medical Expert

-Should the physician have any doubts as to whether acting as a medical expert is prudent, he or she should obtain independent legal advice before proceeding.
+- Where physicians have any doubt as to whether acting as a medical expert is prudent, they are advised to obtain legal advice before proceeding.

 Communication Regarding the Physician’s Role

-When acting as a medical expert, the physician may find it necessary to interact directly with the individual6 who is the subject of the legal proceeding.
-In these circumstances, it is important that physicians are clear about the nature of their role as medical experts.
+- Where the physician finds it necessary to interact directly with the individual4 who is the subject of the legal proceeding, they must be clear about the nature of their role as medical expert.

-Physicians may conduct medical examinations in the context of their role as medical experts.
-If physicians are conducting a medical examination for the purposes of a legal proceeding and one or more parties wish to have an observer present and/or record the examination, they should discuss the matter with the person instructing them, as specific rules may apply.
-For example, for court-ordered examinations, the Rules of Civil Procedure indicate that observers shall not be present during examinations unless the court orders otherwise.14
+- If physicians are conducting a medical examination for the purposes of a legal proceeding and one or more parties wish to have an observer present and/or record the examination, physicians are advised to discuss the matter with the person instructing them, as specific rules may apply.9

 Objectivity & Impartiality

-Comments that are unrelated to the expert opinion are inappropriate and must not be provided.
-In addition, physicians must not make any unprofessional comments or criticisms regarding the other experts or individuals involved in the legal proceeding.12
+- not make any unprofessional comments or criticisms regarding the other experts or individuals involved in the legal proceeding.12

 Scope of Expertise